 The Scarecrow re-unites two characters from 1996's The Poet, crime reporter Jack McEvoy and FBI agent Rachel Walling.
 McEvoy is a victim of the ever-shrinking newsroom phenomenon that is hitting newspapers all across the country.
 He is the 99th out of 100 layoffs and he decides to go out with a bang.
 He is going to make the L.A.
 Times regret firing him by writing a Pulitzer prize quality series of articles.

 I don't want to do a book report here and re-tell the entire plot, but suffice it to say McEvoy and Walling dig up a lot more than they expected and lots of adventure and mayhem ensue.
-This is a highly entertaining book on CD.
+This is a highly entertaining audiobook.
 It made me look forward to my morning and afternoon commute - I wanted to listen to more.

 Reviewed on April 30, 2010.